 - 2.3 Proposal Preparation, Submission, and Receipt by the Agency. - 2.3.1 Required Forms.
-All required forms furnished by the Agency as a part of the RFP document issued shall, as instructed, be fully completed, and submitted by the proposer.
+All required forms furnished by the Agency as a part of the RFP document issued shall, as instructed, be fully completed and submitted by the proposer.
 Such forms may be completed in a legible hand-written fashion, by use of a typewriter, or may be downloaded and completed on a computer.
-If, during the download, a form becomes changed in any fashion, the proposer must "edit" the form back to its original form (for example, signature lines must appear on the page the line was originally intended to be on). - Manner of Submission.
+If, during the download, a form becomes changed in any fashion, the proposer must "edit" the form back to its original form (for example, signature lines must appear on the page the line was originally intended to be on). - 2.3.2 Manner of Submission.
 The proposal submittal shall be submitted in the manner detailed within the RFP document.
 Failure to submit the proposal in the manner specified may result in a premature opening of, post-opening of, or failure to open and consider that proposal, and may, at the discretion of the CO, eliminate that proposer from consideration for award. - 2.3.3 Time for Receiving Proposals.
-Proposals received prior to the time set as the deadline for the receipt by the Agency of the proposal submittal shall be securely kept unopened, by the Agency.
+Proposals received prior to the time set as the deadline for the receipt by the Agency of the proposal submittal shall be securely kept, unopened, by the Agency.
 The CO, whose duty it is to open such proposals, will decide when the specified time has arrived.
-No proposal received after the designated deadline shall be considered, except as detailed within Section No. 6 of form HUD-5369-B (8/93), Late Submissions, Modifications and Withdrawal of Offers. - 2.3.3.1 Proposers are cautioned that any proposal submittal that may be time-stamped as being received by the Agency after the exact time set as the deadline for the receiving of proposals shall be returned unopened to the proposer.
+No proposal received after the designated deadline shall be considered, except as detailed Section 5 of form HUD-5369-B (8/93), Late Submissions, Modifications and Withdrawal of Offers. - 2.3.3.1 Proposers are cautioned that any proposal submittal that may be time-stamped as being received by the Agency after the exact time set as the deadline for the receiving of proposals shall be returned unopened to the proposer.
 Any such proposals inadvertently opened shall not be considered but shall be ruled to be invalid.
-No responsibility will attach to the Agency or any official or employee thereof, for the preopening of, or the failure to open a proposal not properly addressed and identified. - No Public Opening of Proposals.
+No responsibility will attach to the Agency or any official or employee thereof, for the pre-opening of, or the failure to open a proposal not properly addressed and identified. - 2.3.4 No Public Opening of Proposals.
 Pursuant to the competitive proposals or RFP process, proposals are not publicly opened, but are held secure until the submittal deadline has passed.
-The proposals are then opened in private by the CO (or his/her designee) and are, pursuant to the evaluation plan, examined for minimal responsiveness (i.e., minimum compliance with the requirements of the RFP).
-Persons other than Agency staff involved in this process are not allowed to be present during the opening, nor may they inspect the proposals until after an award has been completed.
+The proposals are then opened in private by the CO (or his/her designee) and are, pursuant to the evaluation plan, examined for minimal responsiveness (i.e. minimum compliance with the requirements of the RFP).
+Persons other than Agency staff involved in this process are not allowed to be present during the opening, nor may they inspect the proposals until after award has been completed. - 2.3.5 Withdrawal of Proposals.
+Proposals may be withdrawn as detailed within Section 6(h) of form HUD-5369-B (8/93), Late Submissions, Modifications and Withdrawal of Proposals).
+Negligence on the part of the proposer in preparing his/her proposal confers no right of withdrawal or modification of his/her proposal after such proposal has been received and opened.